OEP/lexical_eval/README.md

 is correctly casting std::string objects into C++ fundamental types (like bool, int, char) according to rules normally honored by the C++ scanner.

-Conversion from types other than string are less useful, but will follow the normal stream semantics (the unspecialized behavior of lexical_eval is just a standard std::stringstream conversion).

 Some examples:

 * `lexical_eval<int>("3")` = 3